KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/homework/bonus.md

 1. Try submitting an order with spaces as the name.
 A drink order didn't submit.
 Yay!
 We're getting closer!
 Now try submitting an order without the drink selected.
 Uh oh.
 We still see an error in the console: `Uncaught TypeError: Cannot read property 'id' of null`.
    {% hint style="working" %}
 Look at the code to query for the radio button.
 We use `document.querySelector('input[type="radio"]:checked').id`.
-But if we don't deselect a drink, the `querySelector` can't find any elements matching a checked radio button.
+But if we don't select a drink, the `querySelector` can't find any elements matching a checked radio button.
 The return from `querySelector()` where no elements match the criteria is `null`.
 We then try to get the `id` property of `null`.
 We need to check the element is not `null` before proceeding.
    {% endhint %}

 1. Change the variable name `drinkId` to `drinkElement` and remove the call to get the `id` property.